Germ 5-10 days / LONG DAY

 This near legendary onion is noted for its mildness.
-In the Northwest it is planted in the fall, over-wintered, and harvested the following spring.
-It will produce an acceptably mild crop from a spring planting in areas with more severe winters.
-You can also try to protect it over the winter with a light mulch.
-We've had mixed results with this method.
-Worth some experimentation if you crave a mild onion.
-Long day.150 seeds.
+In the NW, it’s planted in fall, over-wintered, and harvested in spring.
+Produces an acceptably mild crop from a spring planting in areas with more severe winters.
+Try to protect it over the winter with light mulch.
+We’ve had mixed results with this method.
+Worth experimenting if you crave a mild onion.
+150 seeds

 Indoors- 8-10 weeks before last frost with soil temperatures 60-75 degrees.
 Plant in flats 1/4” deep, 1/4” apart.
 Transplant seedlings out mid/late spring, 2-6” apart.
 Liquid fertilize seedlings every 7-10 days.
 Seedlings should be about a pencil thick in size at planting time.

 Outdoors- Sow lightly, 1/4” deep early spring.
 Thin to 2-6” apart.

 Harvest- Stop watering a week before harvesting.
 Pull out when tops fall over and skin develops.
 Cure them by drying them until the neck is dry, out of direct sunlight, in a warm area, and in single layer so air can circulate around them.

 Tips- Plant into fertile soil with lots of organic matter and adequate water,1” per week for optimum growth.